idesis-gmbh/BareBrowser/app/_root/README.md

   significantly degrade the browsing experience.
 Prefixing URLs with `new:` (see above) also won't open new windows.\
-  ***Note:*** To open a regular link in a new window you can click on it while holding down the `Shift` or `Cmd` key on the Mac or the `Shift` or `Ctrl` key on Windows.
+  ***Note:*** To open a regular link in a new window you can click on it while holding down the `Shift` or `Cmd` key on the Mac or the `Shift` or `Ctrl` key on Linux/Windows.
+When the `Cmd` or `Ctrl` key is used, the new window will be opened *behind* the current active window (similar to opening a background tab in a regular browser).
 If `AllowNewWindows` is `false` clicking on a link while holding down one of these keys has no effect, instead the link will be opened in the current window.

 - If `ClearTraces` is set to `true` then any temporary data like caches, local storage, cookies, sessions etc. will be deleted when BareBrowser is closed.
 Deleting means the *complete removal*(!)